 There are a few setbacks though.
 For example, such filament, when exposed too much to the sun, starts to lose the glowing effect over time.
 Also, this filament is a composite which may make it more difficult to print in comparison to the basic PLA.

 – Resin.
-A quick note about the resin.
-It is possible to find the right shades for a highly detailed model.
-Beige, white, and grey are quite popular in resin 3D printing.
-As the volume of resin 3D printing is typically much smaller, resin 3D prints for Halloween are limited to such models as figurines and miniatures.
-I will definitely try to print the highly-detailed Halloween pumpkins in resin in a few weeks.
+A quick note about the resin: It’s possible to find the right shades for a highly detailed model.
+Beige, white, and gray are quite popular in resin 3D printing.
+Since the volume of resin 3D printers is typically much smaller, prints for Halloween are often limited to models such as figurines and miniatures.
+I will definitely try to print highly detailed Halloween pumpkins in resin at some point.

 FDM vs Resin Halloween 3D Printing